mhamilt/una-her-doc-bologna-2025-article/article.md

 instruments already past the point of indefinite preservation while retaining function.

-Davies’ ((2001)) treatment of authenticity and substitution in musical performance is influential but problematic in (Laurenson 2006).
+Davies (2001) treatment of authenticity and substitution in musical performance is influential but problematic in (Laurenson 2006).

 > “Where the change in instrumentation, and adaptations made to the